 From Shinjuku, catch the Limited Express Romance Car, on the Odakyu Line, direct to Hakone Yumoto Station.
 From here, you will need to transfer onto the Hakone Tozan Line, using the Hakone Free Pass, and get off at Kowakidani Station.

 Alternatively, you can use the Japan Rail Pass from Tokyo Station and catch the Shinkansen (bullet train) to Odawara.
 In Odawara, transfer to the Hakone Tozan Line to Hakone Yumoto Station and then onto Kowakidani.

-Book your stay at Hotel Hakone Gora Byakudan here.
-We stayed in the Japanese + Western-style ZEN room with an outdoor bath.
-If you want to be rewarded for staying at boutique hotels (like this one), check out our tips on how to get free hotel stays anywhere in the world.
+For the best-guaranteed price at Hotel Hakone Gora Byakudan, book your stay here with Agoda.
+We stayed in the Western Style Room with Japanese Style Living Room with 12 Tatami and Terrace.
+If you want to be rewarded for staying at independently-owned hotels (just like this one), check out our tips on how to get free hotel stays anywhere in the world.

 Have you ever been to Hakone?
 We'd like to know your recommendations on things to do in the comment section below!

 Planning a trip soon?
 Here is a list of the websites and resources we use for booking everything from flights, to accommodation, tours, and more:

 - Skyscanner for booking the best flight deals